YamanishiLab/TRESOR/README.md

 ## License :notebook_with_decorative_cover:

-This project is licensed under the LICENSE - see the [LICENSE](https://github.com/YamanishiLab/TRESOR/blob/main/LICENSE) file for details
+This project is licensed under the LICENSE - see the [LICENSE](https://github.com/YamanishiLab/TRESOR/blob/main/LICENSE) file for details.

+LICENSING TERMS:
+This program is free of charge for academic research and education purposes.
+However you must obtain a license from the author to use it for commercial purposes.
+Commercial companies are prohibited from using this code or any part of it.
+Even if you are an academic researcher, you are prohibited from using this code or any part of it in collaborative research with commercial companies.
+The software must not be distributed without prior permission of the author.

 <br>